Master of Design in Fashion, Body and Garment

 Students gain practical experience through dedicated design studios, topical seminars, self-directed research, and technical labs, bolstered by required design history and theory courses.
 In the final year, students may take coursework from across SAIC's acclaimed studio departments—Sculpture, Performance, Art and Technology Studies—to complement and support their design practice.

 Each year of study yields a distilled collection or body of work that is exhibited in a way that fulfills each student's particular research and design direction, and each student presents a final collection or body of work at the conclusion of the program as a thesis project.

 Connections and Innovations

-MDes in Fashion, Body and Garment students engage directly with the department's internationally renowned faculty of fashion innovators, including premier visionary Nick Cave and designer Anke Loh, whose technology-oriented collaborations have gained international acclaim.
+Graduate students in the Master of Design in Fashion, Body and Garment program engage directly with the department's internationally renowned faculty of fashion innovators, including premier visionary Nick Cave and designer Anke Loh, whose technology-oriented collaborations have gained international acclaim.
 Required Professional Practice Seminars introduce students to business strategies, marketing, and designer-branding concepts.

 Graduates from the Fashion, Body and Garment program are extremely mobile and responsive practitioners in the contemporary design world, working in design studios and showrooms, as well as displaying their work within gallery settings, installations, performances, and theatrical productions.

 SAIC's Fashion Resource Center is a vital, hands-on collection of late 20th- and 21st-century designer garments and accessories representative of extreme innovation.
 The collections of the Art Institute of Chicago, the Visiting Artists Program's ambitious lecture series, the large-scale annual fashion shows at SAIC, Fashion Week in Chicago, and the many design initiatives underway at SAIC provide a wellspring of possibility for a graduate student championing far-flung notions of fashion.